• Skip to primary navigation

 • Worcestershire sauce.
 Not pictured above but it is part of the seasoning as well.

 • Green bell peppers.
 Not red and green, just green!
-If you love mushrooms, you can also add these in.
+If you love mushrooms, you can also them.

 • Yellow onion.

 • Amoroso rolls.
-This is the authentic Philly cheesesteak roll.
+This is the Philly cheesesteak roll.
 More on that below!

 mixing cheese into cheesesteak ingredients

 Making these easy Philly cheesesteaks, couldn't be any simpler.
-I will show you the steps to make the cheesesteak and tips below to make it authentic.
+I will show you the steps to make the cheesesteak and tips below to make them.

 peppers and onions for cheesesteak